dlang/DIPs/DIPs/DIP-1NN4-QFS.md

   In this case, if the call to the functional is impure due to calling it with an impure callback, the code is invalid.
   An impure context may expect a `pure` execution for memoization or thread-safety, too.
 * A `nothrow` operation cannot fail recoverably.
-  It fails irrecoverably or succeeds; in either case, no rollback operation is necessary.
+  It fails irrecoverably or succeeds (or gets stuck in a loop); in either case, no rollback operation is necessary.
   This fact may be used by the context even if it may throw itself.

-Since outside of templates, the context must be annotated manually; this is unproblematic:
-The call becomes invalid, and a compiler error is presented to the programmer.

-With the changes proposed by this DIP, in templated contexts, except uniqueness, it is necessary to manually ensure the execution is `pure` or `nothrow`.
+With the changes proposed by this DIP, except for uniqueness, it is necessary to manually ensure the execution is `pure` or `nothrow` if that is required.
+This is especially true for meta-programming (function templates etc.), but not limited to it.
 Usually, this can be achieved by properly annotating the callback where it is defined:
 Instead of `x => x + 1` one has to write `(x) pure nothrow => x + 1`.
-When the type of the object bound to `x` depends on factors outside the control of the context, e.g. if `typeof(x)` happens to have an impure or possibly throwing `opBinary!"+"(int)` that will lead to a compilation error where the lambda is formulated.
+When the type of the argument bound to `x` depends on factors outside the control of the context, e.g. if `typeof(x)` happens to have an impure or possibly throwing `opBinary!"+"(int)`, that will lead to a compilation error where the lambda is formulated.

 In the opinion of the author,